syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/items.md

 #### SortOrder

-You can make use of [SortOrder](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_SortOrder) property which specifies the order in which the data source needs to be sorted.
+The [SortOrder](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_SortOrder) property is used to select the order in which the DataSource should be sorted.

 `None` - The data source is not sorted.
 `Ascending` - The data source is sorted in ascending order.